anastainska/video_streaming_website/README.md

 # video_streaming_website
-This is my per project on video streaming service for different shows, cartoons, moview etc.
+This is my pet project on video streaming service for different shows, cartoons, movies etc.